nuxeo/doc.nuxeo.com-content/src/nxdoc/tutorials/getting-started-with-the-nuxeo-platform/setting-up-your-nuxeo-environment.md

     $ nuxeoctl console
     ```

-    Your server is now running.
-You benefit from the following features brought by the addon Getting started with the Nuxeo Platform.
+    Your server is now running with the addon Getting started with the Nuxeo Platform.

 The addon brings the following document types:
 {{{multiexcerpt 'studio_configuration_desc' page='Setting up Your Nuxeo Environment'}}}